Volcanoes National Park – Home to Mountain Gorillas in Rwanda

-Volcanoes National Park is a habitat to Mountain gorillas in Rwanda.
+Volcanoes National Park Rwanda is a habitat to Mountain gorillas and a base for gorilla trekking adventures in Rwanda.
 With a leg on each side of Rwanda, Uganda and DRC, the notable Virunga Volcanoes are among the most inspiring sights to be enjoyed in East Africa.
 Dian Fossey once wrote that “You are so high up that you shiver more than you sweat”!
 The rough series of 8 peaks projects so high to a height of 15,000 feet in some areas, and 5 of these peaks are sheltered within Rwanda.
 The base of each is sheltered with thick rainforest, which later gives way to the eye-catching montane plains as well as alpine highlands as you move high.

 Volcanoes National Park occupies an area of 160 sq km and it shelters the Rwandan part of the Virunga Mountains, 6 extinct and 3 active volcanoes that extend beyond the borders of Rwanda with Uganda plus the DR Congo.
 The extraordinary Volcanoes Park is a section of the neighboring 433 sq km across boarder conservation added together comprises of the Virunga National Park as well as Mgahinga National Park, which shelters the Ugandan plus the DRC portion of the Virunga ranges correspondingly.
 These three national parks are in reality managed unconnectedly at present.
 At independence era, Rwanda’s newly elected leaders established that they would certainly maintain the mountain gorillas which are at the moment being celebrated globally in spite of of the urgent complexity of overpopulation.